raddad772/raddad772.github.io/_posts/2022-10-14-assemblyscript.md

 Further optimizations are certainly possible, and I'm excited to see where it will take me.

 ### unchecked()
 unchecked() is not ideal, though.
-If I want to build it with bounds-checking on, I have to go through and remove all of that.
+If I want to build the core with bounds-checking on, I have to go through and remove all of that.
 NOT good for actually developing code.
 But the community is great.
 I just opened an Issue: https://github.com/AssemblyScript/assemblyscript/issues/2536

 With the responses I've gotten so far from the community, I expect it'll be a thing pretty soon.
-Maybe I'll even make a PR for it!
+Maybe I'll even spend time to make a PR for it!

 ### The path forward
 So, AssemblyScript is a bit of a step back for JSMoo, because it requires an extra step of compiling the code first.
 This defeats one of my goals of making it so you don't need a local development environment to tinker with JSMoo.